hillc255/NewsApp/README.md

 The key features in the application are:  NewsActivity, News, NewsAdapter, NewsLoader, and QueryUtils

-Structure of the code derives from the Earthquare application used in class:</br>
+Structure of the code derives from the Earthquake application used in class:</br>
 https://github.com/udacity/ud843-QuakeReport </br>